komazwei/website/content/index.md

 ---
+metaTitle: "Agrista, an online service empowering farmers to obtain credit."
+layout: Homepage
 title: Show creditors how you farm different.
-layout: Homepage
 subTitle: Let is help you prepare your farm records and financial plans without the pain of using spreadsheets.
 heroCTA: Get Started
 lead: How our small business loans work